Ammon-Faust/signup-form/README.md

-## signup-form
+# signup-form

 Signup form built using HTML and CSS

 # Information about Project

-This project was go learn how to make and style forms.
+This project was about learning how to make and style forms.

 # Structure